sammyf/moztts/README.md

 that I found so far ... there are really tons of them), but don't be afraid to try other out.
 Not everybody thinks "bored woman after a night of partying" is a great voice for a LLM.

+#### Sample Voices
+I added a script to generate samples of all english non-vocoder voices.
+You don't need to run it, as the samples are included in the directory `samples` (I'm sure you wouldn't have guessed).
+There is also a nifty libreoffice sheet with timing information on each voice called `timing.csv`.